drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 It is important to note that this is an estimated budget and actual costs may vary depending on various factors such as team size, expertise, and time duration.
 It is recommended to regularly monitor and update the budget to ensure that the project is completed within the allocated budget and timelines.
 ### 7. System Architecture:
 - Overview:
-The KTDI Dewi Kayangan Enterprise Online System is a web-based application for managing the operations of a mini mart.
+The KTDI Minimarket Online System is a web-based application for managing the operations of a mini mart.
 It allows customers to browse and purchase products online, while providing the mini mart staff with tools for inventory management, order processing, and sales analysis.
 - Data Storage and Management:
 The system will utilize a Relational Database Management System (RDBMS) for storing and managing data.
 The database will be hosted on a dedicated database server, ensuring data integrity and security.
 Regular backups will be performed to prevent data loss.
 - The proposed system architecture for the KTDI Dewi Kayangan Enterprise Online System will be a multi-tier architecture consisting of a presentation layer, application layer, and data layer as the following: